The AP French Exam: Your Ultimate Guide (with 15 Study Tips and Test Strategies)

 When and where do I take it?

-How is the exam structured, and what’s tested?
+How is the exam structured?

 The exam is 3 hours long, of which roughly half consists of multiple choice questions and the other half free response.